grahamhelton/LoveBoxer/README.md

 # LoveBoxer
 PoC code for stealing the WiFi password of a network with a Lovebox IOT device connected.
-This PoC was is what I used in this [blogpost](https://www.grahamhelton.com/blog/lovebox/)
+This PoC is what I used in this [blogpost](https://www.grahamhelton.com/blog/lovebox/)

 # Usage
+> Make sure you run with sudo!
 ```bash
 sudo pip install wifi colorama
 chmod +x loveboxer.py